 The Forbes family first arrived in Star Lake in 1908, by train from their home in Alton, Illinois (just north of St. Louis).
 They had previously vacationed in Gogebic, Michigan, but became fearful of the storms on the very long lake--as their children became independent teenagers.
-How Star Lake was chosed in unknown, but presumably its easy access to the railroad was key.
+How Star Lake was chosen in unknown, but presumably its easy access to the railroad was key.
 In 1908 you could get off the train in front of the Hotel Waldheim and walk up the hill to the lodge.
+By the next year the Olivers had renamed it Oliver's Lodge.
 Harriet Forbes Aldous, part of the original party and then age 15, remembered thinking as the large group came up the hill, "What must the other guests think of this big group."
-There is no record of just how large the group was.
-It consisted of Mary and Robert Forbes and their children Harriet, James, and Charles.
-It also included two cousins, contemporaries of Harriet, Helen Forbes and Elizabeth Caldwell.
-It is not clear what others were in the group.
-Mary Forbes' diary indicates that membes of the group came and went during the summer.
+The group consisted of Mary and Robert Forbes and their children Harriet, James, and Charles.
+It also included siblings, cousins, spouses and children totalling 14.
+It also included the Blair and Fuller families that had been part of their group at Lake Gogebic.
+Mary Forbes' diary indicates that members of the group came and went during the summer.

 The family returned, with various combination of family members summer after summer.
 They missed 1911, 1912, 1915, and 1921.
 Family memories and diaries do not provide an explanation of why the family chose not to come, except that in 1921 the parents, Harriet, and her husband Joe Aldous took a trip west to Yellowstone.
 They came to Star Lake by train until 1916, when they travelled by automobile.
 The trip, about 600 miles from Alton, took 5 days--going near Chicago (Joliet and Elgin).